 Casa Maians

-Undoubtedly the best restaurant in La Barceloneta.
+Without a doubt the best restaurant in La Barceloneta.
 Roger and Fuensanta are the couple behind this small restaurant where you’d better make a reservation.
-There they dispatch Catalan-Mediterranean food made with the care and attention that allows a restaurant for the people of the neighborhood that well deserves to be in every guide for the international public.
-I could not recommend a single thing, but the most fun is to order their off-menu.
+There, they serve Catalan-Mediterranean cuisine prepared with the care and attention befitting a neighborhood restaurant that truly deserves a spot in every guide for international visitors.
+I couldn’t recommend just one dish, but the most fun is ordering their off-menu specials.

 📍 C/ de Sant Carles, 28